 The park on the Argentina side opens at 8:00 a.m. and photographers should be up and ready to embark on their photography adventure.
 The Brazilian side opens up at 9:00 a.m. and it is a good idea to be there before that.

 Many of the views of the falls from both the Brazilian and Argentinean sides are engulfed with spray or mist from the falls.
 Make sure you have protective gear for your equipment.
-If you do take the boat ride into the falls – they will drive the boat up to the beginning of the mist and pause to allow you to take pictures.
-Then they will provide you with water proof bags to store your equipment as they make their way into the falls – you will get drenched.
+If you do take the boat ride into the falls—they will drive the boat up to where mist starts and stop for you to take pictures.
+Then they will provide you with water proof bags to store your equipment as they make their way into the falls—Howeveryou will get drenched.

 Check out all of our Iguazu Falls tours, and don’t miss out on our Full Moon Itinerary and San Ignacio Jesuit Ruins Excursion!